TwinkalParmar-16/calculator-behavior/Multiply.md

    and press "equals".
 - Then: Display the result in some power plus addition number.

-## Scenario: Pressing "multiply button" many times
+## Scenario: Pressing multiplication operator more than one

 - Given: On the calculator
 - When: Enter first "number",